 At what age should I insure my British Shorthair?

-Insuring your British Shorthair as early as possible - ideally as a kitten from 8 weeks of age - is worth considering.
-HCM can develop at any age, and early enrolment means the condition will not be classified as pre-existing.
+Insuring your British Shorthair as early as possible - ideally from 8 weeks - is worth considering.
+HCM and PKD can develop at various ages, and early enrolment prevents them being classified as pre-existing.
 Most providers accept new enrolments up to age 8 - 10 years.

 Compare British Shorthair Insurance Estimates